 - Complete our quick admissions application.
 It’s free and easy.

 - Apply for financial aid (FAFSA).

-- Students will need to be certified as a Nursing Assistant prior to starting nursing courses.
+- Students will need to be certified as a Nursing Assistant (CAN) before starting program.

 What Can I Expect As A Licensed Practical Nurse Student?